 Category 5 hurricanes are rare in the U.S. There have only been 4 in its history

-Hurricane Ian, now making its way toward landfall on Florida's Gulf Coast, is on the cusp of topping out the scale used by meteorologists to measure hurricane strength.
-If its winds increase even a little, before it comes ashore, Ian could become only the fifth massively destructive Category 5 storm on record to make landfall in the continental U.S.
+Ian has come ashore on Florida's Gulf Coast with winds of 155 miles per hour, placing it just shy of a Category 5 storm — a ranking shared by only four hurricanes of that strength known to have made landfall in the continental U.S.

-The four previous Category 5 storms (maximum sustained winds of 157 miles per hour or more as measured by the Saffir-Simpson scale) that hit the U.S. have all made landfall on the Gulf Coast — three in Florida and one in Mississippi.
+Those Category 5 storms, with maximum sustained winds of 157 miles per hour or more as measured by the Saffir-Simpson scale, all hit the U.S. on the Gulf Coast — three in Florida and one in Mississippi.

 The National Hurricane Center describes Category 5 storms like this: "Catastrophic damage will occur: A high percentage of framed homes will be destroyed, with total roof failure and wall collapse.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months."